At Metatek, Ground Geophysical Surveys are one of the areas we specialise in.

 While airborne magnetic data provides superb quality and is faster to acquire, ground magnetic surveys can provide a higher resolution due to tighter line spacing and the shorter distance to the source.

-The higher accuracy and tighter line spacing of ground magnetic surveys provides more resolution when it is required.
-This is especially important for detection of shallow faulting, bedding, and other subsurface discontinuities where the presence of magnetic minerals and their associated rock types, in contrast with surrounding sedimentary rock, produces a measurable signal.
+The higher accuracy and tighter line spacing are especially important for detecting shallow faulting, bedding, and other subsurface discontinuities where the presence of magnetic minerals and their associated rock types, in contrast with surrounding sedimentary rock, produces a measurable signal.

 The data can be used to rapidly produce 2D profiles (that can be integrated and presented as 3D blocks) with an appearance similar to seismic profiles, providing very detailed shallow information where the contrast of permittivity of the material allows it.